-Last Sunday I was out in nature, as I often am!
-But this time I chose to only take my macro lens with me.
+Last Sunday, I was out in nature, as I often am!
+But this time, I chose to only take my macro lens with me.
 A good challenge to give yourself!

 When I have to do macro, I almost always only have the lens with me, so my focus is to see details and be close to nature.
-I photographed with my Canon 5D3 + 100mm macro lens.
+So I photographed with my Canon 5D3 + 100mm macro lens.

 Sometimes I am on the same square meters for several hours.
 After an hour at Mossø, Tina and I were approx. 30 meters from Hugo Og had perhaps walked 8-10 meters along the water’s edge.
 You do not always need such large areas.

 One of the first things I noticed was this dead flower.
 And when I make these types of pictures, the background is just as important as what I am photographing.
-By moving a few centimeters, the whole image can change markedly.
+By moving a few centimetres, the whole image can change markedly.
 I always set my lens to manual, set my aperture low and let my body “rock” back and forth, and doing a series of images (typically 4-6).
 Because when I work with such a small depth of field, it is not much I have to move before it is blurred again.

-Something as boring dried branches with some seeds on can be great in the right angle, depth and light and can provide you with some intriguing motifs.
+Something as boring dried branches with some seeds on can be great in the right angle, depth and light and provide you with some intriguing motifs.
 So keep your eyes open and try your hand at distance, aperture and shutter speed.

-When I started photographing macro a few years ago I was too far away, so everything got way too sharp.
-I love this depth I get now by having a low leaf count and getting close to what I am photographing.
+When I started photographing macro a few years ago, I was too far away, so everything got way too sharp.
+I love this depth I get now by having a low aperture and getting close to photographing the subject.

 While we were out playing, took Tina a series of pictures of me in nature.
-I’m simply SO happy with them, because they really show me when I’m out with the camera.
+I’m simply SO happy with them because they really show me when I’m out with the camera.
 I enjoy nature and you can see I radiate.
-So thank you so much Tina!
+So thank you so much, Tina!
 You will see more to Tina in the nearest future 😉

-If you are not a photographer, then you have gained an insight into how I think while I mess around and get dirty out in nature.
+If you are not a photographer, you have gained an insight into how I think while I mess around and get dirty out in nature.

 We ended the afternoon with a cup of hot and a little sweet in Hugo.
-Tina took the picture of me in my long wool underpants and very relaxed, which just shows the cozy troll in me.
+Tina took the picture of me in my long wool underpants and very relaxed, which just shows the cosy troll in me.